Please visit The Tech Owl LIVE Community Forums and speak your mind!

 (7:00 PM–10:00 PM Pacific, 9:00 PM–Midnight Central, and Sunday at 03:00 UTC)

 YOU ASKED FOR IT!
 Welcome to Tech Night Owl+!
 For a low monthly or annual subscription fee, you will receive access to an ad-free higher-resolution version of The Tech Night Owl LIVE and other exclusive content.
+We now offer a direct RSS feed in The Tech Night Owl+ forums for easy updating of the latest episodes.
 For more information and simple signup instructions, click here.

 Each week, Gene speaks directly to the industry’s movers and shakers, including corporate leaders, industry analysts, and regular panels that feature the most respected journalists who cover personal technology.

 On this week’s all-star episode, we can’t escape speculation about an Apple Car.
 Is this something Apple is really planning, or just a bunch of assumptions based on the decision to hire car industry executives?
 You’ll also hear speculation about Apple’s March 9th media event, where the final details of Apple Watch will be disclosed, along with some other possible product intros.
 What about the potential for a larger iPad, known as iPad Pro, and can it help jumpstart moribund sales.
 Topics also include the FCC’s approval of a set of rules to enforce net neutrality.

 Our guests include author Bob “Dr. Mac” LeVitus, a skeptic of the possibility of an Apple Car, who also talks about his new TV show, and Managing Editor for The Mac Observer, who asserts that his publication is on solid ground that Apple is really designing a motor vehicle that will be introduced several years from now.

 Note: Archives of our shows are posted in MP3 format within four hours after the broadcast.
 Just click the link to download and listen.